pojntfx/libresat/README.md

 npm run build-semantic
 # Build the container (don't forget to copy the SSH key as described above)
 docker build . -t gitit-with-ssh
+# Create the volume to store the user data in
+docker volume create gitit-with-ssh
 # Run the container (replace variables with your own ones)
 docker run -d \
   -p 5001:5001 \